Click Here To Schedule A Consultation

 Is Botox Botulinum?

 Botox (onabotulinumtoxinA) is made from the bacteria that causes botulism.
 Specifically, Botox is an injectable drug made from botulinum toxin type A, which is produced by the bacterium Clostridium botulinum.
-Botulinum toxin blocks prevents the release of the neurotransmitter acetylcholine causing the muscles to paralyze.
-This ability to “freeze” the muscle, is what makes Botox so effective at treating the muscles of facial expression and preventing the formation of wrinkles.
+Botulinum toxin affects the nervous system by blocking the release of the neurotransmitter acetylcholine, causing targeted, temporary muscle paralysis.
+This ability to “freeze” facial muscles is what makes Botox so effective at treating and preventing the formation of dynamic fine lines and wrinkles.

 AE botox forehead glabella FRONT2 1 MGWatermark